Q. Can parents and pastors attend lectures?

 Q. What time should students arrive on Monday to sign in?

-(Note: Student Small Group Leaders will need to arrive at 8:00AM)
+(Note: Student Leaders will need to arrive at 7:00AM SHARP!)

 Q. Where will students be dropped off on Monday?

-A. Lindenwood Dorms / Reynolds Hall (Map in Student Manual)
+A. Lindenwood Dorms / Matthews Hall (Map in Student Manual)

 Q. What time is the "Parent Night" presentation on Friday?